 Royal Burgundy Cherry Tree | Guide To Successful Growing

-If any difficulties arise while rephrasing the following text, please respond with the error message: Unable to process the request due to encountered difficulties.
+If encountering any challenges when attempting to rephrase the forthcoming text, please respond with the error message: Unable to process the request due to encountered difficulties.

-The ‘Royal Burgundy’ Prunus, originating from Japan, is a decorative cherry tree known for its deep red leaves that transform into bright scarlet and orange hues during the autumn season.
+The ‘Royal Burgundy’ variety of Prunus, which has its roots in Japan, is a stunning cherry tree that is recognized for its deep red leaves, which transform into striking hues of scarlet and orange during the autumn season.

 How fast does Prunus ‘Royal Burgundy’ grow?